Skip to content

 5. Verify the connection

 Start a new conversation.
 The Tallyfy connector appears in your active integrations.
-Try a quick test:
+Try:

 What are my open tasks in Tallyfy?